thdoan/jscrab/README.md

 - Added local build script (concatenates and minifies)
 - Fixed a couple of missing translation strings and miscellaneous typos
 - Increased rack size to eight tiles (improves playability in Vietnamese)
-- Replaced hard-coded `g_wstr` with a dynamically created list
+- Replaced hardcoded `g_wstr` with a dynamically created list
 - Improved modal dialog formatting and spacing
 - Added subtle animation and shadow to modal dialog
 - Added Play Again button to the "game over" dialog